izzypt/Philosophers/README.md

   - This function releases the lock on a mutex, allowing other threads to acquire the mutex and access the protected resource.
   - It should be called after a critical section of code has been executed to release the lock and enable other threads to proceed.

+- `usleep()`
+  - The usleep() function in C is used to suspend the execution of the program for a specified number of microseconds

 - `gettimeofday()` :
   - Is a commonly used function in the C programming language that retrieves the current time and stores it in a timeval structure.
   - This function is often used for measuring elapsed time, calculating time differences, or benchmarking code.